 Effect of inosine supplementation on aerobic and anaerobic

-Med Sci Sports Exerc.
+Med Sci Sports Exercise.
 1996.
 Human Performance Laboratory, Ball State University, Muncie, IN, USA.

-Ten competitive male cyclists completed a Wingate Bike Test (WIN), a 30-min self-paced cycling performance bout (END), and a constant load, supramaximal cycling spring (SPN) to fatigue following 5 d of oral supplementation (5,000 mg.day-1) with inosine and placebo.
-Conclusion: These findings demonstrate that prolonged inosine supplementation does not appear to improve aerobic performance and short-term power production during cycling and may actually have an ergolytic effect under some test conditions.
+Ten competitive male cyclists completed a Wingate Bike Test (WIN), a 30-min self-paced cycling performance bout, and a constant load, supramaximal cycling spring (SPN) to fatigue following 5 d of oral supplementation (5,000 mg.day-1) with inosine and placebo.
+Findings demonstrate that prolonged inosine supplementation does not appear to improve aerobic performance and short-term power production during cycling and may actually have an ergolytic effect under some test conditions.

 Creatine supplementation reduces muscle inosine